htmfilho/htmfilho.github.io/_posts/2021/2021-03-07-terraform-azure-function.md

   storage_account_name       = azurerm_storage_account.sa.name
   storage_account_access_key = azurerm_storage_account.sa.primary_access_key
   https_only                 = true
+  os_type                    = "linux"
+  version                    = "~3"

+  app_settings = {
+    "FUNCTIONS_WORKER_RUNTIME" = "custom"
+    "APPINSIGHTS_INSTRUMENTATIONKEY" = azurerm_application_insights.appinsights.instrumentation_key
   }
+}
 {% endhighlight %}

 This is written in the [Terraform Configuration Language](https://www.terraform.io/docs/language/index.html).
 It is using the [Azure Resource Manager](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) (azurerm), an extension that speaks with Azure's APIs.
-It creates the 4 resources mentioned above, leaving everything ready to deploy the function.
-Notice that we have some variables prefixed with "var.".
+It creates 5 resources mentioned above, leaving everything ready to deploy the function.
+Notice that we have some hardcoded values that are essential for the Go function and some variables prefixed with "var.".
 These variables are defined in the file [`variables.tf`](https://github.com/htmfilho/blog-examples/blob/main/azure/function/terraform/variables.tf), as you can see below:

 {% highlight terraform %}
 //  https://azure.microsoft.com/en-ca/global-infrastructure/geographies/